On the Rate-Distortion-Complexity Tradeoff for Semantic Communication: RDC for Gaussian and Binary Semantic Sources

-\blu{ In Fig. \ref{figs:gaus_ind}, we illustrate the Gaussian RDC curves with different $\gamma$ values, to observe how the process of indirect observation impacts the behavior of RDC functions.
-From Fig. \ref{figs:gaus_ind}a, we observe that for fixed distortion level, when $\gamma$ decreases, the achievable rate increases.
-This can be interpreted that the dependency between the source $S$ and the observation $X$ decreases as $\gamma$, which means the encoder has a more disturbed observation of the source.
-In this case, the encoder requires higher rates to achieve the same distortion level as the direct observation case.
-In Fig. \ref{figs:gaus_ind}b, we observe that, even under the case when the encoder has a direct observation of the source ($\gamma=1$, or equivalently, $X=S$), the minimum asymptotic distortion $\theta_1$ is greater than zero, since $\theta_1$ is determined by both $\gamma$ and $\theta_c$.
+In Fig.~\ref{figs:gaus_ind}(b), we observe that, even under the case when the encoder has a direct observation of the source ($\gamma=1$, or equivalently, $X=S$), the minimum asymptotic distortion $\theta_1$ is greater than zero, since $\theta_1$ is determined by both $\gamma$ and $\theta_c$.
 This also indicates that the impact of the complexity constraint is similar to that of the indirect observation.
 Moreover, under the complexity constraint of finite $\theta_c$, the output representation $U$ can be viewed as an indirect observation of the encoder input $X$, with the uncertainty induced by the conditional probability $p_{U|X}$ of the encoder.
-Therefore, only when the encoder has a direct observation $X=S$ with infinite complexity ($\theta_c=\infty$, or equivalently, $U=X$), the minimum asymptotic distortion equals zero ($\theta_1=0$). , as shown in the RDC curve when $\gamma=1,\cc=\infty$ of Fig. \ref{figs:gaus_ind}.
+Therefore, only when the encoder has a direct observation $X=S$ with infinite complexity ($\theta_c=\infty$, or equivalently, $U=X$), the minimum asymptotic distortion equals zero ($\theta_1=0$). , as shown in the RDC curve when $\gamma=1,\cc=\infty$ of Fig.~\ref{figs:gaus_ind}.

 To have a more intuitive insight into this phenomenon, we consider a special case of Gaussian RDC.
 Specifically, taking $\cp=1$ in \eqref{eq:gaus_rdc}, we have

 for $1-\gamma\rho\leq\cd\leq 1$.
 This is equivalent to the indirect rate-distortion function with the covariance between the source and the observation being $\gamma\rho$.
-This means the parameters of indirect observation $\gamma$ and the model complexity $\theta_c$ together govern the degree of inevitable uncertainty of the system.}
+This means the parameters of indirect observation $\gamma$ and the model complexity $\theta_c$ together govern the degree of inevitable uncertainty of the system.

-\blu{ The result of RDC function in Theorem \ref{th:gaus} generalizes the well-known RDP theory.
-Formally, taking $\cc=\infty$ and $\gamma=1$ in \eqref{eq:gaus_rdc}, which means that the complexity constraint is inactive and the encoder has a direct observation of the source $S$, we have $\rho=1$ and thus}
+The result of RDC function in Theorem \ref{th:gaus} generalizes the well-known RDP theory.
+Formally, taking $\cc=\infty$ and $\gamma=1$ in \eqref{eq:gaus_rdc}, which means that the complexity constraint is inactive and the encoder has a direct observation of the source $S$, we have $\rho=1$ and thus

 where $\theta_2'=1-\sigma^2$ and $\theta_3$ are as defined in Theorem \ref{th:gaus}.
 This result is aligned with the existing results of the Gaussian RDP function under the Wasserstein distance (see Theorem 1 of \cite{zhang2021universal} and Theorem 1 of \cite{chai2025on}).